Hap Holmes: Toronto Blueshirts

 Holmes began his professional career playing for the Toronto Blueshirts of the National Hockey Association (NHA) in 1912–13.
 Holmes played with the Blueshirts for three seasons.
 In his first season with the Blueshirts, Holmes had a 6–7 (win-loss) record over 15 games with a shutout, and a 4.47 goals-against average.
 The Blueshirts ended up missing the playoffs.
 In the 1913–14 season, Holmes' second season with the Blueshirts, he won the Stanley Cup for the first time.
 It was the first time a Toronto-based team won the Stanley Cup.
-In the NHA playoffs, Holmes won one out of two games, and recorded a 1.00 goals-against average and one shutout; in the Stanley Cup final, Holmes won all three games and finished with a 2.59 goals-against average.
+In the NHA playoffs, Holmes won one out of two games, and recorded a 1.00 goals-against average and one shutout; in the Stanley Cup Finals, Holmes won all three games and finished with a 2.59 goals-against average.
 The next season, the Blueshirts missed the playoffs, as Holmes had only eight victories over 20 games, ending up with a 4.18 goals-against average.

 First stint with the Seattle Metropolitans

 In the 1915–16 season, Holmes signed with the Seattle Metropolitans of the Pacific Coast Hockey Association (PCHA), although he was still under contract to the Blueshirts.
 In his first season with the Metropolitans, Holmes played 18 games.
 He finished with a 9–9 record, with no shutouts and a 3.67 goals-against average.
 That season, the Metropolitans missed the playoffs.
 In his second season with Seattle, Holmes posted a 16–8 record over 24 games, with two shutouts and a 3.28 goals-against average.
-In the Stanley Cup finals, Holmes posted a 3–1 record with a 2.75 goals-against average, en route to the Metropolitans' only Stanley Cup win.
+In the Stanley Cup Finals, Holmes posted a 3–1 record with a 2.75 goals-against average, en route to the Metropolitans' only Stanley Cup win.
 The Metropolitans became the first American-based team to win the Stanley Cup.

 Torontos / Toronto Arenas

 In November 1917, Holmes signed as a free agent with the Montreal Wanderers.
 The Wanderers, in turn, loaned Holmes back to Seattle on December 12, 1917.
 On January 4, 1918, the Metropolitans returned Holmes under loan to the Torontos, now in the newly formed NHL.
 In his only full season with the Torontos/Arenas, Holmes appeared in 16 regular season games, posting a 9–7 record, with a 4.73 goals-against average and no shutouts.
 In the NHL playoffs, Holmes played two games, winning and losing one apiece.
-In the Stanley Cup finals, Holmes had a 3–2 record over five games, with a 4.00 goals-against average, en route to Holmes' third Stanley Cup win.
+In the Stanley Cup Finals, Holmes had a 3–2 record over five games, with a 4.00 goals-against average, en route to Holmes' third Stanley Cup win.
 He is the only member of both the Blueshirts' 1914 Stanley Cup win and the Torontos' 1918 Stanley Cup win.
 After playing only two games with the Toronto Arenas the following season, surrendering nine goals in two losses, Holmes was recalled by the Metropolitans on December 27, 1918.